 Consumption (megaliters/year) How does this consumption figure compare to the last reporting year?
-Comment 96009 About the same This number is calculated as: (fresh water withdrawals + brackish water withdrawals + wastewater withdrawals from other companies + deep well disposal volumes + offshore produced water discharged to surface) - (fresh and brackish water discharged to surface)
+Comment 32413 About the same This calculation has been updated.
+Produced water is a by-product of our operations/production.
+In previous years, produced water that was not returned to the reservoir formation (and was alternatively injected into a disposal zone) was included as water consumption.
+The new methodology does not include produced water in the calculation of overall water consumption.
+This number is calculated as: (fresh water withdrawals + brackish water withdrawals + wastewater withdrawals from other companies) - (fresh and brackish water discharged to surface).
+Taking into account the updated calculation, it is comparable to the 2015 value.

-Do you request your suppliers to report on their water use, risks and/or management?
+W1.3 Do you request your suppliers to report on their water use, risks and/or management?